The Hats of HR- Part 4: Compliance Officer.

 Who should make workplace decisions — HR or management?
 Ownership matters.

-The slippery slope to agruments
+The slippery slope to arguments

 Workplace disagreements become arguments when emotion overtakes professionalism.